rogerxwu/ip_helper/README.md

 ```

 ## Dev and Contribute
-Run test and format check before commit your change
+Run the following test and check before commit your change
 Run pylint
 ```
 poetry run pylint .